All Episodes

 I appreciate it.

-Um, I am a pastor and a pastor's wife, and I would like to bring up an aspect of the consequences of the UN resolution that I haven't actually really heard mentioned uh hardly at all in the media, and that is that hi I'm a teacher of history and of world religions, and I've been to Israel multiple, multiple times.
+I am a pastor and a pastor's wife, and I would like to bring up an aspect of the consequences of the UN resolution that I haven't actually really heard mentioned hardly at all in the media.

-and in every country where that has happened before, they try to destroy every vestige archaeologically of the historical origins of those religions, so that their narrative can be that Islam was always first, it was always there, and that Christianity and Judaism will literally within one or two generations possibly lose the ability to the claim of our faith in the land and tracing it back.
+And in every country where that has happened before, they try to destroy every vestige archaeologically of the historical origins of those religions so that their narrative can be that Islam was always first, it was always there, and that Christianity and Judaism will literally, within one or two generations, possibly lose the ability to the claim of our faith in the land and tracing it back.

-Well, Darla, I've got a a couple of uh of thoughts come to mind.
+Well, Darla, I've got a couple of thoughts come to mind, and thank you very much for calling in.

 A couple of thoughts come to mind.

-very sort of scant media coverage of the most recent attack um on copts in Egypt uh and and the mur the murders and the bombings of churches and the horrible things that happened to them there, the media just not as interested in it as they are many other stories.
+Very sort of scant media coverage of the most recent attack on Copts in Egypt and the murders and the bombings of churches and the horrible things that happened to them there.

 So there's that.